ckunte/m-one/inc/tsa.typ

     S-N curves for tubular joints in air and in seawater ]
 ) <tj>

+Comparing the two curves in @tj, it is clear that there is not a lot of value here (20--40MPa relief in hotspot stresses) to take the trouble of insulating welds from seawater.
+I am also here to say that TSA can never offer the sort of insulation, which the team thought it would provide, for two reasons, (a) TSA is a thin-film surface coating whose thickness rarely exceeds 150$mu$ to be effective in adhesion.
+By virtue of its thickness (or lack thereof) and due to the method of application (i.e., hot metal spraying), the resulting coating is not only porous, but that it requires filler material to cover these pores for it to be effective, and (b) surface roughness is an issue as mentioned earlier.
+(Welded surfaces are rough unless ground smooth.)

+So if this solution isn't a solution at all, and fatigue concerns persisted but were realised very late, then what could be done?
+Well, there are at least a couple of solutions to improve fatigue life of joints.
+They are by (a) weld geometry improvement methods (e.g., grinding), and (b) residual stress methods (e.g., peening) with increasing effectiveness.
+UIT peening#footnote[UIT Peening is a cold remoulding of steel / weld by applying uniform stress-relieving controlled blows over the entire welded surface with an ultrasonic hand held gun.] for example is known to improve fatigue life by a factor of four (4).
+See Table 16.16-1, ISO 19902:2007, and Chapter 6 in _Fatigue Handbook_ @fh.

 In summary, (a) the threat of corrosion fatigue is one of longer term, and it is unlikely to eventuate during installation, since the duration of installation is too short compared to the rate of corrosion.
 Once the pile is in the ground, electro-chemical oxidation is significantly reduced from continuing at the aforementioned corrosion rates --- due to limited dissolved oxygen available within the submerged soil.
 Piles are also CP protected once in the ground through metal to metal contact between substructure and pile(s) for which S-N curves in seawater with CP protection would be applicable; (b) a lot of data in standards is based on research and experimental results, and so using factors and coefficients, derived for one medium, for a completely different medium can have unintended consequences --- depending upon the severity of the problem; (c) attempt to insulate welded joints subsea from seawater using TSA is not a good idea, because TSA is a thin-film porous surface coating whose quality and climate control demands are very high to be effective in cost, functionality, and be schedule-friendly.